Brooke Shields Sues Makeup Mogul Charlotte Tilbury Over Eyebrow Pencil

 Brooke Shields is suing cosmetic giant and makeup artist Charlotte Tilbury for naming an eyebrow pencil after her without her knowledge or consent.

-People Magazine says that Shields, whose eyebrows sparked envy in a whole generation says she was shocked when she found out that Tilbury named a brown pencil “Brooke S.” after the model turned actor.
+People Magazine says that Shields, whose eyebrows sparked envy in a whole generation, says she was shocked when she found out that Tilbury named a brown pencil “Brooke S.” after the model turned actor.
 Shields, 53, filed a lawsuit against Tilbury’s company claiming that the brand is attempting to benefit off the model’s signature look by naming a shade of the Brow Lift Eyebrow Pencil “Brooke S.”

 Shields’ attorney, Alex Weingarten of Venable LLP, says that the company chose to name the pencil after the actor because of her lush brows.